andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

 # Questions
 - [ ] Explain variables and their usage in your own words.
+- [ ] Explain Objects in python.
+- [ ] What is the meaning/difference of variable, value, reference, object, and (data-)type in python
 - [ ] Show and explain the creating, accessing, updating and deleting of variables.
 - [ ] Do you have to tell Python which datatype a variable has?
 - [ ] What are the rules for naming variables in Python?
 - [ ] How can you make good variable names and why is this important?
+- [ ] How does Python handle variable reassignment with mutable vs. immutable objects?
+- [ ] How do you check whether two variables point to the same object in memory?
 - [ ] Explain variable scope in your own words.
+- [ ] What happens if you try to access a variable that hasn’t been defined?
 - [ ] Explain type hinting in your own words.